-Issues Objectives and performance targets of the plan with respect to the land s.36 (b) Local Government Act 1993 Means by which Council proposes to achieve the plan's objectives and performance targets s.36 (c) Local Government Act 1993 Manner in which Council proposes to assess its performance with respect to the plan's objectives and performance targets s.36 (d) Local Government Act 1993 Maintain consistency in selection and design of park and sportsground furniture, paving, fencing that is appropriate to the setting and the sport or activity type.
-Implement & maintain co-ordinated signage strategy Managing assets Provide effective and efficient management of community land and facilities Schedule regular inspections and condition assessments.
+Issues Objectives and performance targets of the plan with respect to the land s.36 (b) Local Government Act 1993 Means by which Council proposes to achieve the plan's objectives and performance targets s.36 (c) Local Government Act 1993 Manner in which Council proposes to assess its performance with respect to the plan's objectives and performance targets s.36 (d) Local Government Act 1993 Landscape Character Maintain and improve landscape character and visual quality of public open spaces Manage replacement planting strategies to ensure improvement to the current character.
+Maintain consistency in selection and design of park and sportsground furniture, paving, fencing that is appropriate to the setting and the sport or activity type.
+Implement & maintain co-ordinated signage strategy Community consultation including surveys regarding community views Managing assets Provide effective and efficient management of community land and facilities Schedule regular inspections and condition assessments.
 Inclusion of maintenance standards in licence, lease or hire agreements.
 Provide waste and recycling bins to cater for public use.
 Regular waste and recycling collection to minimise litter overflow Measure against Service Standard KPIs.
 Respond to complaints and audits.
 Monitor agreements Review and update asset management plans periodically Natural Environment To maintain and enhance the health of park ecology, including flora and fauna, trees and soil Manage trees, gardens and natural areas to maintain and improve the quality of the environment in accordance with Council's tree management and biodiversity strategies and plans.
-Retain habitat trees, protect foraging habitat and create/maintain habitat corridors through revegetation where possible Ensure revegetation is undertaken using locally sourced stock from agreed planting lists (refer Strathfield Biodiversity Strategy) Maintain weed management program to Measure and monitor tree canopies, vegetation, weeds and habitat.
-Undertake periodic flora and fauna reviews 4.
-Maintain weed management program to minimise spread of weeds5.
-Implement actions where required under recovery or threat abatement plan.
+Retain habitat trees, protect foraging habitat and create/maintain habitat corridors through revegetation where possible Ensure revegetation is undertaken using locally sourced stock from agreed planting lists (refer Strathfield Biodiversity Strategy) Measure and monitor tree canopies, vegetation, weeds and habitat.
+Undertake periodic flora and fauna reviews

-Issues Objectives and performance targets of the plan with respect to the land s.36 (b) Local Government Act 1993 Means by which Council proposes to achieve the plan's objectives and performance targets s.36 (c) Local Government Act 1993 Manner in which Council proposes to assess its performance with respect to the plan's objectives and performance targets s.36 (d) Local Government Act 1993 Natural Area (Bushland) Refer to the Cooks River Natural Area (Bushland) Plan of Management 2020 Promote varied recreational uses Enhance opportunities for a balanced organised and unstructured recreational use of public open space Optimise public access to public open space.
+Issues Objectives and performance targets of the plan with respect to the land s.36 (b) Local Government Act 1993 Means by which Council proposes to achieve the plan's objectives and performance targets s.36 (c) Local Government Act 1993 Manner in which Council proposes to assess its performance with respect to the plan's objectives and performance targets s.36 (d) Local Government Act 1993 Maintain weed management program to minimise spread of weeds Implement actions where required under recovery or threat abatement plan.
+Natural Area (Bushland) Refer to the Natural Area (Bushla) nd) Plan of Management 2020 Promote varied recreational uses Enhance opportunities for a balanced organised and unstructured recreational use of public open space Optimise public access to public open space.
 Maintain condition and useability of sportsgrounds and 'sustainable capacity'.
 Capital works program to plan for improvements and upgrades to community land.
 Promote a range of organised and informal/unstructured activities on community land Provide amenities that support use and enjoyment of parks and sportsgrounds e.g. toilets, change rooms and kiosk/café facilities.
 Enforce provisions for management of dogs on community land as per requirements of Council's Companion Animal Policy.
 Monitor local use of parks and sportsgrounds by bookings, surveys, complaints and observation.
 Safety and Risk Management Provide safe use and access to public land and facilities.
 Design and maintain layouts, landscaping and facilities in accordance with CPTED principles (Crime Prevention through Environmental Design) principles including passive surveillance, good sight lines, territorial reinforcement and space management and lighting.
-Review lighting and security for both day and night time use.
-Work with local police to identify and act on safety issues.
-Install and maintain facilities in accordance with relevant Australian standards.
 Works to be in accordance with relevant Australian Standards and CPTED principles.
 Monitor and action incident and accident reports.